 The School ensures that all instances of bullying and cyber-bullying, both on and away from School premises are easy to report and that they are recorded properly when reported.
-Records of instances of bullying and allegations of bullying will be kept on the Head of School's files.
-Records will also be kept on files relating to safeguarding, where appropriate, in order to enable the School to identify patterns of behaviour and to evaluate the effectiveness of this anti-bullying policy.
+Records of instances of bullying and allegations of bullying will be kept on the Head of School's files, including single instances of behaviour that show the characteristics of bullying.
+Records will also be kept on files relating to safeguarding where appropriate in order to enable the School to identify patterns of behaviour and to evaluate the effectiveness of this anti-bullying policy.
 We will work in partnership with other schools and organisations if the need arises.

-Staff should be aware of the content of the School's Child Protection (Safeguarding) Policy & Safeguarding Guidance as regards Peer on Peer abuse, including how and when to report concerns.
+Staff should be aware of the content of the School's Child Protection (Safeguarding) Policy & Safeguarding Guidance as regards child on child abuse, including how and when to report concerns.
 Where an issue of pupil behaviour or bullying gives 'reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm', staff should treat the incident as a child protection concern and immediately report their concerns to the Designated Safeguarding Lead, or outside agencies if necessary.

 The School recognises that pupils are likely to report bullying to someone they trust: this could be any member of staff.
+The School also recognises that children may not find it easy to tell staff about bullying verbally and that instead they may show signs or act in ways they hope adults will notice and react to.
+It is also recognised that an incident may come to a member of staff's attention through a report of a friend, or by overhearing conversations.
 All staff will be trained in handling an allegation and will be aware that they must listen to the pupil, not ask leading questions and make a written record of the allegation to the best of their ability.